 Learning outcomes

-Like all our warm-up activities, this game is fun, easy and everyone can participate.
-As well as boosting energy levels, it’s a great way to transition to the next activity and prepare tamariki for learning new things.
+This brain break is a fun, easy way for the class to whakawhanaungatanga.
+Also a great way to transition to another activity and prepare tamariki for learning new things.

 Nominate a player to be in and ask everyone else to form a circle of chairs around them.